Mythic+ Damage Strategy: Prioritizing Effective DPS

 The Importance of Funnel Damage

-In previous expansions like Dragonflight, classes such as Shadow Priest were valued for their pryo damage and utility.
-Today, this priority remains, with classes offering powerful funnel damage being favored.
+In previous expansions like Dragonflight, classes such as Shadow Priest were valued for their priority damage and utility.
+Through Season 3, this priority remained, with funnel-capable specs being favored in top group compositions.
 Here's why funnel damage is essential:

 - Reduction in Time Loss: Funnel damage allows you to focus on high HP targets, reducing the time spent single-targeting them after AoE has wiped out the smaller enemies.